adfresca/sdk-ios/README.md

 }
 ```

-When you first call in-app messaging methods, you will see the test message below.
+When you call in-app messaging methods, you will see the test message below.
 If you tap on the image, it will redirect to the product page of the app on the app store.
 You will hide this test message by changing the test mode configuration later.

 <img src="https://adfresca.zendesk.com/attachments/token/ans53bfy6mwq2e9/?name=4444.png" width="240" />
 &nbsp;